ahghanbari/ahghanbari/README.md

 - PHP coder (i was, no php anymore)
 - Bash scripter ((coming soon) maybe)
 - Vim lover, even its ext. on firefox
-- sometimes i do Design stuff :neutral_face: like painting, but i did more, if i had a talent :)
+- sometimes i do Design stuff :neutral_face: like painting, but i did more, if i had talent :)
 <br>
 <br>